-If you’re ready to set up your pipeline in a CRM platform, congratulations!
+If you’re ready to set up your sales pipeline in a CRM platform, congratulations!
 You’ve officially graduated from the spreadsheet and are moving on to bigger and better sales goals.

 We even put together a guide to help you build your sales pipeline in a way that aligns with your sales process: The Step-by-Step Sales Process: How to Build and Manage Your Pipeline.